Normality Testing Metrics¶

 non_normal_segments = results.filter(pl.col("p_value") < 0.05)

-This documentation provides comprehensive guidance for using normality testing metrics to validate statistical assumptions and ensure appropriate method selection in your analysis workflows.
+This documentation provides comprehensive guidance for using normality testing metrics to validate statistical assumptions and ensure appropriate method selection in your analysis recipes.